CommonHouseCat/fungiscan-mushroom-identifier/README.md

   <a href="https://github.com/CommonHouseCat"><img alt="Profile" src="https://commonhousecat.github.io/badges/profile-badge.svg"/></a>
 </p>

 A mobile mushroom identification app that uses a cloud-hosted Vision Transformer (ViT) model for real-time identification, with results and species data stored locally for offline use.
-The app also features an interactive map (OSM) integrated with the iNaturalist API to allow users to explore nearby forageables.
+The app also includes a keyword-based search feature and an interactive map (OSM) integrated with the iNaturalist API to allow users to explore nearby forageables.

 ## Preview